-This calculator also can be used to find out how much you need to save to accumulate a particular corpus.
+This calculator also can be used to find out how much do you need to save to accumulate a particular corpus.

 Now, who wouldn’t say yes to an online tool which can help investors calculate their returns rather than manually pulling out the whole math?

-A mutual fund return calculator can help an investor to understand how far they have reached with their scheduled goal.
+An online mutual fund return calculator can help an investor to understand how far they have reached with their scheduled goal.

 They also provide data on how far you can achieve your goals based on the planned investment and rate of return.

 How can you make utmost use Advantages of using an online mutual fund calculator?

 There are several ways to have benefits through using a mutual fund online calculator, which in turn could make the life of an investor much easier.